 Archaeologists have found native artifacts in the region that has been carbon dated back as far as 7000 BC.
 These Tayrona peoples eventually gave birth to (and merged with) several other native tribes including the Carex, Caribe, Bahaire, Cospique and Yurbaco.

 However, the Kalamari or Calamari tribe (from which India Catalina was kidnapped) was the dominant native force in the region at the time Pedro de Heredia and his Spanish cohorts decided to settle the Colombian Caribbean Coast.
-In fact, some modern Cartagenans (most of whom live in the neighborhood of Pie de la Popa) can trace their lineages directly back through 500 years of history to the original Kalamari tribespeople.
+In fact, some modern Cartagenans most of whom live in the neighborhood of Pie de la Popa which is situated on the hillside of Convento de la Popa can trace their lineages directly back through 500 years of history to the original Kalamari tribespeople.
 Of course much of their culture has been lost as they absorbed European ways and new technology but that ancient genetic pull is still strong today.

 India Catalina’s Lasting Legacy in Cartagena

 Over time India Catalina’s legend grew and she became a sort of folk hero representing the native peoples in the region.
 She’s been idolized for centuries and in 1974 a larger than life statue was commissioned from Eladio Gil Zambrana.
 The statue depicts India Catalina bare-breasted, wearing a traditional native headdress as she stares off into the sky.
 Zambrana has been praised for the look of both innocence and sadness he captured on the sculpture’s face.

 A symbol of the first nation of Cartagena, the image has been adopted by numerous organizations including Cartagena Film Festival which uses miniature versions of India Catalina as awards for outstanding South American films every year.